eventjumbler/selenium-container-autoscale/README.md

 success!
 ```

-## Create a selenium browser instance
+## Creating a selenium browser instance

 In python you would do: